ikumarapeli-msft/GA3Bash/java/README.md

 ## Start BYOS recording with a groupcall
 1. Generate a guid for a group call. https://guidgenerator.com/ and note the guid somewhere.
-2. Login with the connection string of your test resrource on this site https://acs-sample-app.azurewebsites.net/ and join the group call with the guid we generated (make sure we unmute)
+2. Login with the connection string of your test resource on this site https://acs-sample-app.azurewebsites.net/ and join the group call with the guid we generated (make sure we unmute)
 3. Start a BYOS Group call by running the following from a cmd prompt `curl "http://localhost:8080/startrecordingbyosgroup?call={GUID}&blob={container}"`
 4. After the recording begins, wait 5-10 seconds. and either stop the recording via this app, or end the call on the websites UI.
 5. Wait another 5-10 seconds after ending the call, check your storage account and the recording should be there.
-It will be organzined by `date\callid\{last 8 char of recordingID + Unique guid per recording}`
+It will be organized by `date\callid\{last 8 char of recordingID + Unique guid per recording}`

 ## Start BYOS recording with a servercall
 1. Login with an acs user on this site https://acs-sample-app.azurewebsites.net/ with the connection string of the resource we are testing.